brunohs1993/Nanokappa/README.md

 # Setting the environment

+**Obs:** I've tested this process on Windows 11 and Ubuntu 20.
+I have no idea of the limitations on other OS.

 It is recommended to run nano-k using a Conda environment.
 It can be set by following the steps:

 1. Clone this repository or download its files to the desired folder;